AsmaB20/SEProject-GarageGO/README.md

 # SEProject-GarageGO
-A project about garage management system for SE university course
+A java project about garage management system for SE university course